 Why frontend performance matters

-- older devices - because your service will load more quickly even on slower hardware
+- users who can’t afford the latest devices - because your service will load more quickly even on older, slower hardware

-- limited battery life - because your service will use less energy
+- users on limited data plans - because your service will use less data

 Use performance as a metric